Boohbah: Development and broadcast

 In March 2004, Ragdoll announced that the second series would premiere in the UK on CITV on the 16th.
-In the same month, another VHS/DVD release - "Squeaky Socks", was announced to be released on May 10.
+In the same month, another VHS/DVD release – "Squeaky Socks", was announced to be released on 10 May.
 At MIPTV 2004 within the same month, Ragdoll announced more broadcast deals for the show.
-Treehouse TV acquired the series in English-speaking Canada and would begin airing on April 26, complementing an earlier French-speaking deal with Société Radio-Canada.
+Treehouse TV acquired the series in English-speaking Canada and would begin airing on 26 April, complementing an earlier French-speaking deal with Société Radio-Canada.
 It was also announced that BabyTV in Israel and POGO in India were already broadcasting the series as well.
 Canal 13 in Chile and TV12 in Singapore also acquired the broadcast rights in their respective countries for broadcast later on in 2004.
 Another deal already announced was one with Viacom International, where Nickelodeon in the Netherlands and MTV in Belgium acquired the Dutch-speaking rights, where the show would air on the Nick Jr. blocks for both channels beginning on 5 April 2004.
 In October, Ragdoll pre-sold the series to Guangzhou Beauty in China for a launch within Chinese New Year 2005.

 In March 2005, Nick Jr. UK acquired the UK pay-TV rights to the series, and the series would premiere on the channel on 2 April 2005.
 The programme became a regular fixture of the Nick Jr. UK schedule, airing seven days a week at 7:00 a.m. to start off Nick Jr.'s morning schedule.
 In July 2005, Ragdoll announced that the show would premiere on CCTV's Youth Channel in China on the 11th.
 SABC 2 was also announced to have acquired the South African broadcast rights, and would premiere the show in the country on the same day.

-In the United States, the series was aired on PBS Kids weekdays at 8:30 am from 19 January 2004 until 1 September 2006, Saturdays at 5:00 am from 28 August 2004 to 16 January 2010, and Sundays at 6:30 am from 5 July 2009 to 30 August 2009.
-It also aired on PBS Kids Sprout from 2005 to 2009, where it was shown as part of the programming blocks "Sprout Mornings" and "The Good Night Show."
+In the United States, the series was aired on PBS Kids from 19 January 2004 until 31 August 2008.
+It also aired on PBS Kids Sprout from 2005 to 2009, where it was shown as part of the programming blocks "Sprout Mornings" and "The Good Night Show".